Bank Secrecy Act

 Bulk Shipments of Currency

 Objective.
-Assess the adequacy of the U.S. bank’s systems to manage the risks associated with receiving bulk shipments of currency, and management’s ability to implement effective due diligence, monitoring, and reporting systems.
+Assess the adequacy of the U.S. bank’s systems to manage the risks associated with receiving and sending bulk shipments of currency, and management’s ability to implement effective due diligence, monitoring, and reporting systems.

-1. Determine whether the bank receives shipments of bulk currency.
+1. Determine whether the bank receives or distributes shipments of bulk currency.

-2. Review for adequacy the policies, procedures, and processes related to receiving shipments of bulk currency, given the activity and the risks presented.
+2. Review the policies, procedures, and processes related to receiving shipments of bulk currency for adequacy, given the activity and the risks presented.

-3. Review the list of Currency Originators and Intermediaries that send bulk currency shipments to the bank.
+3. Review the list of currency originators, shippers, and intermediaries that send bulk currency shipments to the bank.

-4. Determine whether management has assessed the risks associated with receiving bulk currency shipments from particular Currency Originators and Intermediaries.
-Consider the source of the Currency Originator or Intermediary’s currency and the reasonableness of transaction volumes.
+4. Determine whether management has assessed the risks associated with receiving bulk currency shipments from particular currency originators, shippers, and intermediaries.
+Consider the source of the currency originator, shipper, or intermediary's currency and the reasonableness of transaction volumes.
 Assess the adequacy of the risk-assessment methodology.

-6. If the bank has a standardized agreement or contract with Currency Originators or Intermediaries, review a sample agreement or contract to determine whether each party’s responsibilities, products, and services provided, and allowable third-party usage of the relationship, including the parties’ BSA/AML responsibilities, are covered.
+6. If the bank has a standardized agreement or contract with currency originators, shippers, intermediaries, and/or established common carriers, review a sample agreement or contract to determine whether each party's responsibilities, products, and services provided, and allowable use of the relationship by third-parties , including the parties' BSA/AML responsibilities, are covered.
 If the bank does not have a standardized agreement or contract, refer to the transaction testing examination procedures below.

-8. Determine whether the bank is monitoring for expected versus actual shipping volumes and taking action in response to unusual or inordinate increase in volumes.
+9. Determine whether the bank is monitoring for expected versus actual shipping volumes and taking action in response to unusual or inordinate increase in volumes or patterns.

-9. Based on the bank’s risk assessment of its relationships with Currency Originators and Intermediaries, as well as prior examination and audit reports, select a sample of Currency Originators or Intermediaries and recent bulk currency shipments.
-The sample should include relationships with Currency Originators and Intermediaries located in or shipping from, jurisdictions that may pose a higher risk for money laundering and terrorist financing, or that participate in businesses that may pose a higher risk for money laundering and terrorist financing.
+10. Based on the bank's risk assessment of its relationships with currency originators, shippers, and intermediaries, as well as prior examination and audit reports, select a sample of currency originators, shippers, or intermediaries and recent bulk currency shipments.
+The sample should include relationships with currency originators, shippers, and intermediaries located in or shipping from, jurisdictions that may pose a higher risk for money laundering and terrorist financing, or that participate in businesses that may pose a higher risk for money laundering and terrorist financing.